stucchio/Homepage/content/bayesian_linear_regression.md

 ![posteriors on x](|filename|blog_media/2015/bayesian_linear_regression/least_squares_outlier.png)

-The issue is the following.
+The Cauchy distribution is actually pretty pathological - it's variance is infinite.
+The result of this is that "outliers" are not actually uncommon at all - extremely large deviations from the mean are perfectly normal.

 With a normal distribution, the probability of seeing a data point at $@ y=-20$@ or $@ -30 $@ (as described in the figure) is very small, particularly if the line is sloping upward.
 As a result, the fact that such a data point did occur is very strong evidence in favor of the line having a much smaller upward slope - even though only a few points slope this way.

 In fact, a sufficiently large singleton "outlier" can actually shift the slope of the best fit line from positive to negative:

 ![posteriors on x](|filename|blog_media/2015/bayesian_linear_regression/least_squares_outlier2.png)

-However, if we use Bayesian linear regression and simply change the distribution on the error in Y to a similar cauchy distribution, things work fine.
+However, if we use Bayesian linear regression and simply change the distribution on the error in Y to a cauchy distribution, Bayesian linear regression adapts perfectly:

 ![BLR with cauchy error](|filename|blog_media/2015/bayesian_linear_regression/bayesian_linear_regression_cauchy2.png)